facebook/lexical/packages/lexical-website/docs/react/multi_editor_store.md

 But, they can make it easy to stumble into React "noops," too.

 Imagine you have a Lexical editor inside a tab.
 You update its state whenever a certain event listener fires on the editor.
 Now, say you pass that same editor to another tab, causing the old tab to unmount.
-Oh!
-React will now kick an ugly red noop error.
+Oh noes!
+React kicks an ugly red noop error.

-Some of these problems may be hidden when editors can't move freely.

-Fortunately, you can manage them in the usual React way.
+Take heart!
+You can fix these problems in the usual React way.

-For instance: You could surround the `setState` with a nullable `ref` that you set to `null` in a `useEffect` clean-up function.
-This could prevent the noop from happening.
+For instance: You could condition the `setState` on a nullable `ref` that you set to `null` in a `useEffect` clean-up function.
+This would prevent the noop from happening.

-Some examples:
+Examples:

 - `TypeAheadMenuPlugin.tsx`
 - `useLexicalNodeSelection.ts`